lukecoopz/TrademeSandboxTests/README.md

 # Automated tests related to TradeMe Sandbox page
- Manual testing cases for trademe sandbox home page in folder 'manual-test-docs', this is high level overview of homepage and search functionality.
+ Manual testing cases for trademe sandbox home page in folder 'manual-test-docs', this is high level overview of homepage functionality.
  Automated ui test cases are written in Typescript using Playwright.
 API tests also written in Typescript.
 API tests in specs/categories.spec.ts, ui tests in tests/searchBox.spec.ts.